gbmhunter/blog/content/programming/website-design/css.md

 }
 ```

-To target a specifc class of objects, replace the first line of code above with
+To target a specific class of objects, replace the first line of code above with

 ```css
 <object name>.<class>